Bass Strait: Rowing / Paddling

 In 1971 lone rower David Bowen from Mount Martha crossed Bass Strait in a 20 ft dory, leaving from Devonport he landed on Wilson's Promontory.

 The first crossing by paddleboard was made by Jack Bark, Brad Gaul and Zeb Walsh, leaving Wilsons Promontory in Victoria on 25 February 2014 and arriving at Cape Portland in northeastern Tasmania on 4 March 2014.

 Rod Harris, Ian and Peter Richards are credited with the first kayak crossing in 1971.
 Many sea kayakers have since made the crossing, usually by island hopping on the eastern side of the strait.
 Fewer sea kayak crossings have been made via King Island, due to the 100 km leg between Cape Wickam and Apollo Bay.
 Andrew McAuley was the first person to cross Bass Strait non-stop in a sea kayak in 2003.
 He made two more crossings of Bass Strait before he died attempting to cross the Tasman Sea in February 2007.
+In total, roughly 300 people have crossed bass strait by kayak in modern times.